 CA officials carry out a checklist for animal welfare issues annually on all registered farms.
-Biosecurity measures has also been integrated in this checklist.
+Some biosecurity measures are also integrated in this checklist.
+However since 2012 year a specifically dedicated biosecurity checklist has been created and is filled in once annually for every farm (attached).
 When a farm is found to be infected with one of the targeted serovars, the OV or auxilliary staff carry out a census on farm and also verify biosecurity measures.
 The result of such verification is not only important in prevention of spreading of disease but also affects compensation.